-This Article shall be to calculate overtime and shall not be a quarantee of work or hours for any day or week.
+This Article shall be to calculate overtime and shall not be a guarantee of work or hours for any day or week.

-The normal work week shall consist of five (5) consecutive 8-hours days and two (2) consecutive days off, except where the Employer's operations require different scheduling needs.
+The normal work week shall consist of five (5) consecutive 8-hour days and two (2) consecutive days off, except where the Employer's operations require different scheduling needs.
 The Employer will notify the Union of these exceptions.

 The work week shall be a regular recurring seven (7) day period beginning at 12:00 midnight (one minute after 11:59 p.m.
 Saturday) Sunday and ending at 12:00 midnight the following Sunday.
 The normal work day shall begin at 8:00 a.m. and end at 4:30 p.m. as determined by the Employer.
-The Employer may change the time of its normal work day or work week upon reasonable notice to, and upon request, discussion with the Union.

 Notwithstanding the foregoing, it is agreed that the Employer may change the established starting time of the Monday through Friday work day for a department, bureau, work unit, crew or individual upon fourteen (14) days written notice to the Union and affected employees, and discussion with the Union.
 Said starting times shall not be scheduled more than two (2) hours before the regular starting times currently in effect in this Agreement.
 All such changes, unless otherwise agreed to by the parties, shall be in effect for a minimum of one (1) week, and shall provide for the same starting times each day of that period.
 No employee shall be placed on a split shift without agreement by the Union.
 Failure to comply with this provision shall result in the payment of appropriate premium time to affected employees.